The Egg Crate Wallop: Plot

-Jim Kelly (Charles Ray) works for a railroad express company in a small Midwest town.
+Jim Kelly works for a railroad express company in a small Midwest town.
 After years of heavy lifting, he has developed quite a punch.
-He is infatuated with Kitty Haskell (Colleen Moore), the daughter of his boss (J.P.
-Lockner), whom he has worked with for years.
+He is infatuated with Kitty Haskell, the daughter of his boss, whom he has worked with for years.
 Jim has a rival for Kitty's attentions, a city boy who one day watches Mr. Haskell deposit money in the railroad safe.
 He memorized the combination and later steals the deposit from the safe.
 Suspicion for the theft falls on both Mr. Haskell and Jim, and Jim decides to go on the run, thinking that Mr. Haskell is guilty and hoping to divert attention from him.
 He goes to the city, develops his boxing skills, moves to the top of the roster and on the night of the big fight he refuses to throw the bout.
 He discovers his rival with some of the missing cash, and turns him in... freeing Mr. Haskell and winning the love of Kitty.